5 min read

 They return to their ethereal mother.
 We are tripped up by the very language we are using to support our experience.
 The scaffolding of our constructed reality (Culture).

-We start to realise that when our history is pushed to its parameters, even the Neolithic had narratives, mythologies, and shared stories about their societies and worldviews.
+We start to realize that when our history is pushed to its parameters, even the Neolithic had narratives, mythologies, and shared stories about their societies and worldviews.

 We begin to venture into that Edenic landscape that we've naively and arrogantly believed our childish, god-fearing ancestors churlishly fabricated.